aabduvakhobov02/IRVAS-Glass/README.md

 2. Then, you need `OpenServer` (for `Windows` users) or `MAMP` (for `MACOS` users) application to run the server of `server.php`.

-On OpenServer your should project file should be located in `domians` folder.
+On OpenServer your project file should be located in `domians` folder.
 On MAMP it is `htdocs` folder.

 Open the OpenServer or MAMP and run the server.